apache/kylin/website/_docs15/install/advance_settings.md

 {% endhighlight %}

 If no exception is printed, you're good to go.
 Otherwise you'll need to first install LZO properly on this server.
-To test if the hbase cluster is ready to create LZO compressed tables, test following hbase command:
+To test if the HBase cluster is ready to create LZO compressed tables, test following HBase command:

 {% highlight Groff markup %}
 create 'lzoTable', {NAME => 'colFam',COMPRESSION => 'LZO'}